keyboardDrummer/SmartReactives/README.md

 SmartReactives is inspired by [Scala.Rx](https://github.com/lihaoyi/scala.rx), which was inspired by the paper [Deprecating the Observer Pattern](https://scholar.google.nl/scholar?q=deprecating+the+observer+pattern&btnG=&hl=en&as_sdt=0%2C5), by Odersky.

+To start using SmartReactives simple add the NuGet package to your project.

 #Examples

 ## Basic usage